Building an employer community

 PR and marketing support is available, to organisations partnering with us.

-Retreat Leader, Melissa Day, will provide a 10% discount to staff within your organisation, (for 1 year) seeking one-to-one support or group sessions with colleagues, in the form of talking therapy, carried out via Zoom or face-to-face.
-Many modalities are incorporated into Melissa’s sessions however, they are based upon Inner Child Therapy.
+Retreat Leader, Melissa Day, will provide a 10% discount to staff within your organisation, (for 1 year) seeking one-to-one support or group sessions with colleagues, in the form of talking therapy based upon Inner Child Therapy, carried out via Zoom.
 The inner child is something considered as a valid part, of the human psyche by psychology.
 Melissa has also undertaken studies in Behavioural Psychology and Cognitive Behavioural Therapy.

 • Emotional difficulties • Self-loathing • Relationship challenges • Trauma – emotional abuse, sexual or physical • Neglect and abandonment • Addiction • Co-dependency • Anger management • Issues around self-worth, feeling enough and deserving love • Self-love • Dark night of the soul (described by many as spiritual depression) • Grief and loss • Identifying what healthy boundaries are • Learning how to trust and listen to yourself and your intuition • Pain/chronic pain management • Anxiety • Depression • Suicidal ideation or tendencies